Jeremy Springer: Early life

 Springer was born on February 22, 1989, in Harlingen, Texas.
-He attended Los Fresnos High School and played football, basketball and track and field.
+He attended Los Fresnos High School and played football, basketball and track & field.
 He played wide receiver through his junior year before switching to quarterback and becoming starter as a senior in 2006.
 He played with his twin brother at Los Fresnos and set school records for single season passing yards and points scored.
 He totaled in his senior year 3,489 passing yards and 42 touchdowns while running for 632 yards and 15 touchdowns, being named all-state and the district player of the year.
 Off the field, Springer was a member of the National Honor Society and was listed in Who's Who Among American High School Students.

 Springer committed to play college football for the UTEP Miners.
 He redshirted as a freshman in 2007.
 The following year, he played three games as a backup quarterback but threw no passes.
 He moved to middle linebacker in 2009 and started all of their games, having 66 tackles, third-most on the team, and three pass breakups.
 He had 25 tackles in 2010 and was voted a team captain as a senior in 2011.
 He totaled 161 tackles and an interception in his collegiate career.